A list of free knitting patterns for dolls compiled for my reference.

 Another version of Miffy.
 Construction is similar to Knitterbees.
 Knit the head and divide for the ears.

 I wanted to add this book into this guide because it contains 14 toy doll patterns.
-These are worth buying although you can also try your local library.
+It is worth buying although you can also try your local library.

 Tatyana’s dolls are probably not suitable for very young children.
 They are more delicate and not good for rough play.
 An older child may be captivated by their cuteness and play with them with more care.